petercl8/PET_Machine_Learning_Datamake/QAPhantoms/README-PMLD.txt

 This directory contains scripts that generate QA phantoms and masks from the phantoms for ROI analysis (as described by the NEMA standards).

+AttenCheck: A phantom designed to check whether the attenuation map is lining up properly with the reconstructed activity map in STIR.
 NEMA: NEMA phantom as described by the 2007 standards.
 The background should have an activity of 1, the two largest (cold) spheres should have activities of 0, and the 4 smallest (hot) spheres should have activities of 4 or 8.
 Axial: A modified Defrise phantom.
 A series of disks in the axial direction to analyze axial distortions.
 Radial: Concentric rings to analyze radial distortions.